Compulsory sterilization: Kenya

 In Kenya, HIV was considered an ongoing issue, and the governor believed that compulsory sterilization of women infected with HIV could stop the spread of the virus.
 In 2012, a report titled "Robbed of Choice" sparked outrage.
-The report outlined the experiences of 40 women infected with HIV that had been sterilized against their will.
-5 of the 40 women filed a lawsuit against the government of Kenya, claiming violations of their Health and Human Rights.
+The report outlined the experiences of 40 women infected with HIV who had been sterilized against their will.
+5 of the 40 women filed a lawsuit against the government of Kenya, claiming violations of their health and human rights.
 The majority of the women who were sterilized knew nothing about the procedure or its consequences, which was one reason they did not push the issue.
-The President thought it would be good to keep a list of women who had been infected with HIV, but by naming these women, many of them did not to want to receive medical treatment due to the shame associated with the virus.
-"The authors concluded that punitive and restrictive laws related to pregnancy have numerous adverse consequences—both health-related and socioeconomic—for women, and urged human rights groups to work with government institutions to protect and fulfill women's fundamental reproductive rights."
+The president thought it would be good to keep a list of women who had been infected with HIV, but by naming these women, many of them did not want to receive medical treatment due to the shame associated with the virus.
+"The authors concluded that punitive and restrictive laws related to pregnancy have numerous adverse consequences—both health-related and socioeconomic—for women and urged human rights groups to work with government institutions to protect and fulfill women's fundamental reproductive rights."

 Nigeria

 Laws in Ghana, Nigeria, and Tanzania involve references to medical operations where the intended benefit for the patient is not tied to any legal consequences for medical professionals involved.
-Specifically, the criminal Code of Nigeria States that: “Performing with good faith and with reasonable care and skill a surgical operation upon any person for his benefit, if the performance of the operation is reasonable, having regard to the patient’s state and to all the circumstances of the case.”
+Specifically, the criminal code of Nigeria States that "performing with good faith and with reasonable care and skill a surgical operation upon any person for his benefit, if the performance of the operation is reasonable, having regard to the patient's state and to all the circumstances of the case."

-In Nigeria, young girls with intellectual disabilities are susceptible to non consensual sterilization.
+In Nigeria, young girls with intellectual disabilities are susceptible to non-consensual sterilization.
 No current laws explicitly prevent involuntary sterilization.
-And the laws that currently surround and may apply to the issue are not helpful in preventing it.
-The African Commission on Human and People's Rights declared that involuntary sterilization violates the right to “equality and non-discrimination, dignity, liberty and security of the person.”
+The laws that currently surround and may apply to the issue do not help prevent it.
+The African Commission on Human and Peoples' Rights declared that involuntary sterilization violates the right to "equality and non-discrimination, dignity, liberty, and security of the person."

-Involuntary sterilization in Nigeria is more common for girls with intellectual disabilities than for boys with intellectual disabilities and more common for those with intellectual disabilities specifically in comparison to other disabilities.
+Involuntary sterilization in Nigeria is more common for girls with intellectual disabilities than for boys with intellectual disabilities and more common for those with intellectual disabilities, specifically in comparison to other disabilities.
 Involuntary sterilization commonly occurs when relatives initiate it.
-In several studies involving parents of girls with disabilities who had initiated involuntary sterilization, respondents said that the primary reason for sterilization was to prevent pregnancy either for financial reasons or due to risk of offspring with intellectual disabilities.
+In several studies involving parents of girls with disabilities who had initiated involuntary sterilization, respondents said that the primary reason for sterilization was to prevent pregnancy either for financial reasons or due to the risk of offspring with intellectual disabilities.
 However, similar motivations for sterilization were not common for girls without intellectual disabilities.
-There is also a gendered element sterilization as the Nigeria law code penalizes emasculation, which makes it so that men cannot reproduce.
-There is no such penalization for sterilization of women.
+There is also a gendered element of sterilization as the Nigerian law code penalizes emasculation, which makes it so that men cannot reproduce.
+There is no such penalization for the sterilization of women.